Professional development seminars for music teachers

 Would you like to offer any of the following prestigious tailored professional development sessions to your instrumental and vocal teachers?
-We can arrange for music education experts, Paul Harris and Dr Alison Daubney PhD, Yogesh Dattani and Paul Harris to come to you and present your choice of workshops from our series.
+We can arrange for music education experts, Dr Alison Daubney PhD, Yogesh Dattani and Paul Harris to come to you and present your choice of workshops from our series.
 Depending on your requirements we may be able to tailor the session to suit your needs and offer online alternatives.

-Please contact our Creative Content and Publications Manager, Vinota Karunasaagarar: [email protected] or 020 7313 9325, for more information and to book our experts.
+Please contact [email protected] for more information and to book our experts.

 Performance anxiety: a practical workshop for music teachers - Gregory Daubney, CPsychol, MSc and Dr Alison Daubney PhD

 A practical workshop, delivered by the authors of the publication Performance anxiety: A practical guide for music teachers, published by the ISM Trust.
 This workshop explores many of the common underlying causes of performance anxiety and helps teachers identify its presence in their day-to-day work.
 Participants will take part in a series of practical exercises to try out a range of strategies across three key time frames over which anxiety commonly occurs.
 This course will provide music teachers working across all contexts and with pupils of all ages with easy to use, practical strategies informed by rigorous psychological research to integrate throughout their own practice and positively enhance their students’ development over time.

 The ISM Trust has published resources on performance anxiety, including Performance anxiety: A practical guide for music teachers and Play: A psychological toolkit for optimal music performance.
 Both books are written by Dr Alison Daubney and Gregory Daubney,CPsychol, MSc.

 Primary curriculum workshop - Dr Alison Daubney PhD